apache/flink/docs/setup/config.md

 - `taskmanager.memory.segment-size`: The size of memory buffers used by the memory manager and the network stack in bytes (DEFAULT: 32768 (= 32 KiBytes)).

 - `taskmanager.memory.preallocate`: Can be either of `true` or `false`.
 Specifies whether task managers should allocate all managed memory when starting up.
-(DEFAULT: false)
+(DEFAULT: false).
+When `taskmanager.memory.off-heap` is set to `true`, then it is advised that this configuration is also set to `true`, because when set to
+`false`, cleaning up of the allocated offheap memory kicks up only when the configured JVM parameter MaxDirectMemorySize is reached by triggering a full GC.

 ### Memory and Performance Debugging